Dynamical Clustering Interrupts Motility Induced Phase Separation in Chiral Active Brownian Particles: Abstract

 \section{Abstract}

-Using computer simulations and dynamic mean-field theory, we demonstrate that fast enough rotation of circle active Brownian particles in two dimensions generates a dynamical clustering state interrupting the conventional motility induced phase separation (MIPS).
+One of the most intriguing phenomena in active matter has been the gas-liquid like motility induced phase separation (MIPS) observed in repulsive active particles.
+However, experimentally no particle can be a perfect sphere, and the asymmetric shape, mass distribution or catalysis coating can induce an active torque on the particle, which makes it a chiral active particle.
+Here using computer simulations and dynamic mean-field theory, we demonstrate that the large enough torque of circle active Brownian particles (cABPs) in two dimensions generates a dynamical clustering state interrupting the conventional MIPS.
 Multiple clusters arise from the combination of the conventional MIPS cohesion, and the circulating current caused disintegration.
-The non-vanishing current in non-equilibrium steady states microscopically originates from the motility ``relieved" by automatic rotation, which breaks the detailed balance at continuum level.
-This mechanism sheds light on the understanding of dynamic clusters formation observed in a variety of active matter systems, and may help examine the generalization of effective thermodynamic concepts developed in the context of MIPS.
+The non-vanishing current in non-equilibrium steady states microscopically originates from the motility ``relieved'' by automatic rotation, which breaks the detailed balance at the continuum level.
+This suggests that no equilibrium-like phase separation theory can be constructed for chiral active colloids even with tiny active torque, in which no visible collective motion exists.
+This mechanism also sheds light on the understanding of dynamic clusters observed in a variety of active matter systems.